bilalLaeeq/GMrep/README.md

 **3. Muhammad Burrair Wali:**

    "It's true that video games can improve many things like, problem-solving skills, Memorizing vocabulary and etc and best for Brain         refreshning, so if i talk about myself as a game developer, I'll create a story based game for example: that game will include some       action fight tournament, memorizing vocabulary and some sort of racing games and for girls there must be some stages of cooking foods     and cleaning room strategy so its basically a game with many stories and for multiplayers game."

+4. Muhammad Abdullah Farooqui    60786

+3D game development is a growing multi billion dollar industry and it is only going to expand in the near future.
+It will be a great addition to my resume to add game develepor.
+Hopefully it will open up a lot of opputunties for me